jimevins/glabels-qt/docs/PRODUCT-TEMPLATES.md

 Property      | Description
 --------------|------------
 *size*        | Size of the margin.
 I.e. the distance of the margin line from the edge of the card/label.
+*x_size*      | Size of the margin in x dimension.
+I.e. the distance of the margin line from the edge of the card/label.
+*y_size*      | Size of the margin in y dimension.
+I.e. the distance of the margin line from the edge of the card/label.

 ### *Markup-line* Node